ijchen/icelang/docs/Guidebook.md

 "What's your name?\nMy name is Isaac.";

+// This string contains a *single* backslash (escaped as \\)
+// It will read: A forward slash is /, and a backslash is \
-// This string contains a *single* backslash (escaped as \\) "A forward slash is /, and a backslash is \\";
+"A forward slash is /, and a backslash is \\";

 // This string uses ASCII and Unicode escape sequences